If you’re like most small-business owners, you collect email addresses from your current and prospective customers.

 The main thing to remember about growing your email list is that members need to opt in.
-Not only is it unprofessional to add people to your list without their express permission (for example, by adding everyone in your Contacts list), but it can also cause you to run afoul of rules that prohibit spam emails.
+Not only is it unprofessional to add people to your list without their express permission (for example, by adding everyone in your Contacts list), but it can also cause you to run afoul of spam rules.
 Once your emails are flagged as spam, you’ll have a harder time reaching the legitimate members of your list.

 As long as you’re following the rules, you can extend the opt-in invitation in as many different ways as you wish.
 For example, you can…

-- Create a landing page with an opt-in box for new visitors.
+- Create a landing page with an opt-in form for new visitors.

 - Contribute “thought leadership” articles to your local online newspaper, business journal, or TV and radio sites and include a link to your opt-in form.

 Check out this article for more creative list-building suggestions you can adapt for your business and audience.
-For example, you may not have a business that operates joint ventures with other companies, but you might be able to collect email addresses from participants in a workshop you host, a sales party where you demonstrate your products, and community events where you’re a vendor.
+For example, you may not have a business that operates joint ventures with other companies, but you might be able to collect email addresses from participants in a webinar you host, social livestreams where you demonstrate your products, and community events where you’re a vendor.

 Managing your email list